PID Accelerated Temporal Difference Algorithms: Theoretical Guarantees

 The proof of Theorem~\ref{thm:conv-PID-TD} uses the ordinary differential equations (ODE) method for convergence of stochastic approximation algorithms \citep{borkar2000ode,borkar2009stochastic}.
 The method binds the behavior of the stochastic approximation to a limiting ODE.
 In our case, the ODE is

 It is shown that if this ODE converges to the stationary point $\fullVpi$, PID TD Learning will also converge.
 The condition for the convergence of this linear ODE is that the eigenvalues $\{\lambda'_i\}$ of $\Ap - I$ should have negative real parts.
 Since $\lambda_i' = \lambda_i -1$, we get the condition in Theorem~\ref{thm:conv-PID-TD}.
-Note that this condition is weaker than $\rho(\Ap) < 1$ for PID VI \citet{farahmand2021pid}, which is equivalent to $|\lambda_i| < 1$.
-In other words, PID TD Learning maybe convergent even if PID VI with the same controller gains $g$ is not.
+Note that this condition is weaker than $\rho(\Ap) < 1$ for PID VI \citep{farahmand2021pid}, which is equivalent to $|\lambda_i| < 1$.
+In other words, PID TD Learning may be convergent even if PID VI with the same controller gains $g$ is not.

 Obtaining similar results for PID Q-Learning is technically much more challenging.
 The reason for this difficulty is the fact that, just like PID VI for Control, as the agent's policy changes, the dynamics of PID Q-Learning changes.
-Moreover, as opposed to Bellman operator $T^*$ that is a contraction, $\Ls$ is not always a contraction.
 Similar to \citet{farahmand2021pid}, we leave theoretical analysis of PID Q-Learning to future work and only focus on its empirical study.